vkugithub/node-course-v3-code/README.md

 Validator module https://www.npmjs.com/package/validator

 14 Nov 2019 chalk example npm install nodemon -g and use nodemon insted of node vaidator.js it will automatically restart the application for any change.

+Nodemon reload only server part on changes to reload on changes in hbs use following commands [ nodemon app1.js -e js,hbs ]

+webserver
+static web page
+dynamic page
+use of handler bar
+header
+footter
+use of css